A Paris Squat: Taking over a Space that’s Abandoned or Neglected

 The thought of living here never crossed our minds, especially not while partying there.
 A week after the party our former home squatters urged us to try it out.
 It was empty, massive, endless, and we could practically choose whichever room on whichever floor we wanted (aka have our own rooms).

-Before us (squatters), the complex used tobe a health sanitation and services office that belonged to the city of Paris, publicly owned and vacant for some years now.
-Afterwards, with 7 floors above and 4 underground (11 total), at least 30-40 rooms on each floor, an entire parking garage and multiple secret entrances, it inevitably became a jungle house.
+Before us (squatters), the complex used to Bloc Meeting be a health sanitation and services office that belonged to the city of Paris, publicly owned and vacant for some years now.
+Afterward, with 7 floors above and 4 underground (11 total), at least 30-40 rooms on each floor, an entire parking garage and multiple secret entrances, it inevitably became a jungle house.

 Politics within Le B.L.O.C.